 The past 10 years have indeed been challenging in many ways and Cassandra warned me that this would be so.
-During the first part of my spiritual journey I searched for something that would resonate spiritually which resulted in my departure from previous magical groups when they did not provide the connection I sought.
+During the first part of my spiritual journey I searched for something within various spiritual practices that did not resonate spiritually and resulted in my departure from previous magical groups when I discovered they did not provide the connection I sought.

 Image John Isaac

-I was born and raised within a strict religion (which has many signs of a ‘Cult Organization’) and separated socially from my local community, therefore I had little knowledge of how community life developed or worked together.
-Even after leaving this religion not long after leaving school and moving to other areas, I had minimal interaction within new communities.
+I was born and raised within a strict religion (which has many signs of a ‘Cult Organization’) that separated me socially from my local community, therefore I had little knowledge of how community life developed and worked.
+Even after I left the religion (which was not long after leaving school) and moved to other locations, I had minimal interaction within new communities.

-It is vital for a Wise Woman to know her own community, as she would then be more approachable to residents who may need assistance.
-The residents of St Buryan village have been welcoming and I have learnt a huge amount from living here for the last 9 years.
+It is vital for a Wisewoman to know her own community, as she would be more approachable to residents who may need assistance.
+The residents of St Buryan village have been welcoming and I have learnt a huge amount from living here throughout the last 9 years.
 Communities are a ‘tribe’ or large ‘family’ who may often have disagreements, but their deep connection and maturity enables them to resolve any disputes.

 Image John Isaac – Graphics Chris White

 Another form of our community work is through festivals and performances.
-Cassandra is pleased with the ideas and inspiration I received, particularly with the birth of the All Hallows Gathering that resulted from a meeting with the wonderful Mari Lwyd community at the Chepstow Wassail in 2014.
+Cassandra is pleased with the ideas I have had and my inspiration, particularly with the birth of the All Hallows Gathering that resulted from an arranged meeting with some of the wonderful Mari Lwyd community at the Chepstow Wassail in 2014.

 The quote by Rudyard Kipling comes to mind: